Xbow System Lectures

 4 Weeks Later: 13 Weeks Total for Initial Alignment.
 Day of Change to .014X.025 Niti Archwires

-When I started with Dr. Michael Wainwright he was using two archwires, .016-inch niti followed by .016X.022-inch stainless steel.
+When I started with Dr. Michael Wainwright, he used two archwires, a .016-inch Niti followed by .016X.022-inch stainless steel.
 I was amazed at the simplicity and efficiency compared to the segmented arch technique that we were both taught at Indiana University.
-I am now using more archwires in the progression but I am convinced I am using the lightest forces which will decrease root resorption and is more comfortable for my patients.
+I am now using more archwires in the progression, but I am convinced I am using the lightest forces, decreasing root resorption and making it more comfortable for my patients.

 "C" Clip, SS Passive, Lotus Passive, and Lotus Interactive

-The Lotus Interactive niti clip seats the archwire in the floor of the slot with a force that is perpendicular to the slot, unlike a "C" Clip.
+The Lotus Interactive Niti clip seats the archwire in the slot’s floor with a force perpendicular to the slot, unlike a “C” Clip.

 Four arch sizes=three pairs (Small, Medium, Large)